Women in the Paris Commune: Social measures

 Few of the male leaders of the Commune, with the exception of Eugène Varlin, Léo Frankel and Benoît Malon, were concerned with issues directly related to the fate of women.
 Women did not have access to positions of power during this period.

 Many of the Commune's measures, however, concerned the rights of families and workers, such as the recognition of free union (the movement paid a pension to the widows of federates, married or not, as well as to their legitimate or natural children), the prohibition of prostitution, the establishment of the beginnings of equal pay, access to education and the facilitation of divorce.
 Women are the indirect beneficiaries of these measures.

-There was not enough time to establish the right to vote for women.
-The historian Jacques Rougerie noted that one does not see women claiming then, as some had done in 1848, a right of suffrage that their revolutionary companions would have refused them for sure.On May 10, 1871, the Commission of Work and Exchange recognized the necessity of creating women's unions for the organization of women's work.
+The historian Jacques Rougerie noted that one does not see women claiming then, as some had done in 1848, a right of suffrage that their revolutionary companions would have refused them for sure.On 10 May 1871 the Commission of Work and Exchange recognized the necessity of creating women's unions for the organization of women's work.

 Two types of demands could be distinguished, according to the social origin of women without one excluding the other.
 For women from an educated background, political and civic equality (right to vote) were the objective in a context of class struggle.
 For those from a working-class background, the concerns were more concrete and focused, for example, on equal pay and access to education for girls.